-To enable or disable the use of the Trusted Zone in Kaspersky Embedded Systems Security tasks:
+To enable or disable the use of the Trusted Zone in Kaspersky Security for Windows Server tasks:

 - 1. In the Application Console tree, open the context menu of the task, for which you want to configure use of the Trusted Zone. - 2.
 Select Properties.